-CARC currently maintains and supports a number of named supercomputers, ie “Wheeler” or “Xena”, onto which many users login to each day, transfer data to and from, submit batch computational jobs to run in the background, analyzes the results when they are done.
-Each supercomputer, also known as a “cluster”, is made up of some number of individual computers, each not much different from the typical desktop PC we are all familiar with, except these computers, usually called “nodes” are designed to be sacked together into racks, have specialized high speed network connectivity, and tend to have more memory and CPU cores than in typical consumer PCs.
-These nodes, who's number can reach into the thousands, are organized into racks because in such a high density, they require the climate control features of a modern machine-room such as raised floors and “hot-aisle” containment systems to prevent the mixing of hot and cold air, and thereby improving cooling efficiency.
+CARC currently maintains and supports a number of named supercomputers, ie “Wheeler” or “Xena”, onto which many users login to each day, transfer data to and from, submit batch computational jobs to run in the background, analyze the results when they are done.
+Each supercomputer, also known as a “cluster,” is made up of some number of individual computers, each not much different from the typical desktop PC we are all familiar with, except these computers, usually called “nodes,” are designed to be stacked together into racks, have specialized high speed network connectivity, and tend to have more memory and CPU cores than in typical consumer PCs.
+These nodes, whose number can reach into the thousands, are organized into racks because in such a high density, they require the climate control features of a modern machine-room such as raised floors and “hot-aisle” containment systems to prevent the mixing of hot and cold air, and thereby improving cooling efficiency.
 Aside from these physical differences, the hardware is much the same as a PC.
 The main components of the individual nodes are:

 CPU containing multiple logical cores

 Storage (which could be inside the node or as a separate network attached RAID array or both)